Safety Eyewear Without Fogging

 Don’t let smoke into your eyes or foreign objects.

 At least smoke has dissipated from recent Tathra fires.

 Some frame and lens materials have better heat resistance and antifogging properties than others.
 Fire grade positive seals of protective eyewear in cases of recent Tathra fires would have been ideal in reducing eye inflammation from smoke as would correct masks and respirators.

-Should safety eyewear fog up under hot or steamy conditions, and removed exposure to a possible variety of hazards can ensue.
+Should safety eyewear fog up under hot or steamy conditions, and if removed increased exposure to a possible variety of hazards could ensue.

 Sixty per cent of all eye injuries happen in the workplace ,so every workplace, regardless of industry, should have eye safety procedures.
 Many people need education in this regard.

 Radiation damage and the eye

 - UVC 100 – 280nm.
 Blocked by the earth’s atmosphere.
 No ocular absorption.

 - UVB 280 – 315nm.
 Absorbed into the cornea.
 UVB can directly damage skin cells’ DNA and are the main rays that cause sunburn.
 They are thought to cause most skin cancers .Basal cell carcinoma (BCC) is the most common cancer in the world.
 Eighty per cent of BCCs occur in the head and neck region, of which 20 per cent occur on the eyelids,

 - UVA 315 – 380nm.
 Transmitted into the ocular media.
 The longer the wavelength, the deeper the penetration.
 These rays are linked to long-term skin damage such as wrinkles, but they are also thought to play a role in some skin cancers.